Kate Bishop (Marvel Cinematic Universe): Traits and athleticism

 Steinfeld described Bishop as a "smart and witty badass" with physical abilities that are "through the roof".
 To prepare herself for Bishop's athletic prowess, she was trained in basic archery sessions.
-When she is introduced into the show, Bishop is a 22-year-old fangirl of Barton's who has a "wonderfully annoying and equally charming manner about her.”
+When she is introduced into the show, Bishop is a 22-year-old fangirl of Barton's who has a "wonderfully annoying and equally charming manner about her."
 The relationship between her and Barton was described as chaotic from the "onslaught of problems" she brings into his life initially, but also a growing mutual respect for one another as she formally becomes Barton's protégée.
 She first draws Barton's attention when she is pictured on television disguised as Ronin, Barton's previous mercenary alter ego.
 Steinfeld said that Bishop was "very human...rooted in human strength and strength of mind.
 She's self-taught, very disciplined, and very determined."
 She likened the character to Emily Dickinson, who she had been portraying right before filming Hawkeye, in that Bishop is also a "strong and determined and independent and driven female character" so the move from one character to another felt smooth.
 She would later call Bishop "a character that I would have loved to have had growing up — somebody who is completely ambitious, driven and disciplined, and takes it upon herself to do whatever it is she has to do to achieve her goals."

 Steinfeld's casting in the series and training led her to develop a passion for archery, much like the character she portrays.
 Of this, she said: "As far as a bow and arrow goes...it's something that I genuinely, really enjoy.
-Not something I’ve ever picked up, a bow, before this project...[but] it's truly therapeutic and just really amazing.
+Not something I've ever picked up, a bow, before this project...[but] it's truly therapeutic and just really amazing.
 Not something I'd ever see myself doing.
 But here I am!
 And I absolutely love it."
-In reaction to set photos of the film, Taylor Walston of Archery360 commented that "Steinfeld's form is solid.
+In reaction to set photos of the film, Taylor Walston of Archery 360 commented that "Steinfeld's form is solid.
 Her fingers on the bowstring are nice and relaxed, and she is loosely holding the grip between her thumb and first finger, with her other fingers relaxed, in an early demonstration of proper form."